Categories

 Do All States Charge Sales tax?

-Some states do not charge sales tax.
+There are also states that do not charge sales tax.
 Alaska, Delaware, Montana, New Hampshire, and Oregon do not charge sales tax on a state level.
 Alaska and Montana do allow municipalities to charge sales tax on retail goods at a local level.
-A tax retail certificate is not needed in these places concerning a state sales tax.
+A tax retail certificate is not needed in these places with regard to a state sales tax.

 What Happens If I Do Most Of My Business In A State That I Am Not Incorporated?